 Make sure that your product description has:

-Note: Product description is another important ranking factor that A9 algorithm looks for.
-So, make sure to keep it clear, neat, and descriptive.
+Note: Product description is another important ranking factor that the A9 algorithm looks for.
+So, make sure to keep it clean, neat, and descriptive.

 5. Competitive product pricing

 Pricing the item too high will not attract any customer and keeping it too low won’t fetch you good profits.
 Product price is one of the key ranking factors on Amazon and hence, has to be set right.

 Make sure that your product’s price is: